milankragujevic/primewire-api/README.md

 # Primewire API

+## DEPRECATED
+This project has been deprecated, all further development will be done on [milankragujevic/primewire](https://github.com/milankragujevic/primewire).
+Thanks.

+---

 [![JavaScript Style Guide](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

 Simple API written in Node with Express and in-memory caching for accessing the content on a popular movie website, Primewire.